cathylam27/HW2-Rock-Paper-Scissors-Game-project/README.md

 # A Virtual Rock Paper Scissors Game

 A virtual version of rock scissors!
-The Monster Hunter (Player) and The Monster compete by choosing an option and comparing their choices.
-The game is win, lose, or draw - the loser a ilfe.
-Keep playing until one player has no lives left to live.
+The Monster Hunter (Player) and The Monster fight by choosing an option and comparing their choices.
+They will win, lose, or draw by their choices.
+Keep playing until the hunter or the monster has lost as no life to continue to fight!

 ## Project Roadmap File
 [Project roadmap Google Doc line](https://docs.google.com/document/d/14pHsxrGpyVzoB4Srbl0TIMwBpp2vYdRyMEpFN_yiB3c/edit?usp=sharing)